sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/after_migration_helper_scripts/AllReposComparisonReport/readme.md

 This Python script is designed to compare repository details between source and target Artifactory Instances and generate a comprehensive comparison report.
 It also assists in generating transfer commands for migrating repositories from a source Artifactory to a target Artifactory.

+If  any repos in the source Artifactory have files that have not been transferred to the corresponding  target Artifactory repos  the report also generates the necessary [repodiff.py](../repoDiff/repodiff.py) commands  that can be run to get the delta in the `“output/<source-repo>/cleanpaths.txt"` as explained in the [readme.md](../repoDiff/readme.md)

+**cleanpaths.txt**: Contains the URIs of artifacts present in the source repository but missing in the target repository.
+It also provides statistics on the total size and file extensions.

+Next Transfer this delta , based on  file list  in the  cleanpaths.txt ( that is in source repo and has not been transferred to the target repo) using [transfer_cleanpaths_delta_from_repoDiff.py](../fix_the_repoDiff/transfer_cleanpaths_delta_from_repoDiff.py)

+Please review the [readme.md](../fix_the_repoDiff/readme.md) of  this script on the usage.
+It reads the  cleanpaths.txt and transfers only the missing files to the target repository in the SAAS instance.

 ## Prerequisites

 Before using this script, make sure you have the following prerequisites installed: